Wisdom Teeth Removal Without Opioids

 In addition to teaching surgery and anesthesia, Dr. Babiuk, has extracted more than 200,000 teeth and completed a total of 15 years of oral study, covering all facets of oral and facial procedures.
 He continues to hone his skills through continuing education so that you receive the most recent and up-to-date information.
 Click here to Read more about Dr. Babuik.

-We are knowledgeable and well-prepared in all aspects of wisdom teeth extraction.
+We are knowledgeable and well-prepared in all aspects of wisdom teeth removal.
 From pre-op to post-op, Dr. Babuik will ensure that you achieve your desired outcomes in the safest manner possible.

 professional staff